Qigong: Chinese medicine and qigong

-Daoism
+Daoist Qigong

-In Daoism, various practices now known as Daoist qigong are claimed to provide a way to achieve longevity and spiritual enlightenment, as well as a closer connection with the natural world.
-For instance, the Ming dynasty compendium Chifeng sui, written by a Daoist ascetic, lists various qigong-based "longevity methods".
+In Daoism, various practices now known as Daoist qigong are claimed to provide a way to achieve longevity and spiritual realization, as well as a closer connection with the natural world.
+Daoist Qigong found it philosophical roots in the Dao De Jing.
+Its featured techniques of internal elixir emerged in the Eastern Han dynasty and reached a level of maturity in the Ming and Qing dynasty.
+The Ming dynasty compendium Chifeng sui, written by a Daoist ascetic, lists various qigong-based "longevity methods".

 Buddhism

-In Buddhism meditative practices now known as Buddhist qigong are part of a spiritual path that leads to spiritual enlightenment or Buddhahood.
+Meditative practices are part of a spiritual path that leads to enlightenment or Buddhahood.
+They are considered by some as Buddhist qigong.

 Confucianism

 In Confucianism practices now known as Confucian qigong provide a means to become a Junzi (君子) through awareness of morality.
+Confucian qigong can include dynamic exercise or static meditation, as well as cultivation of the mind to achieve "noble spirit".

 Contemporary qigong

 In contemporary China, the emphasis of qigong practice has shifted away from traditional philosophy, spiritual attainment, and folklore, and increasingly to health benefits, traditional medicine and martial arts applications, and a scientific perspective.
 Qigong is now practiced by millions worldwide, primarily for its health benefits, though many practitioners have also adopted traditional philosophical, medical, or martial arts perspectives, and even use the long history of qigong as evidence of its effectiveness.